RichieHG/linq/README.md

 ## Select
 Project each element of a collection into a new form.
 It means that the lambda expression will be apply to each element of the collection to produce a new collection.

+This method allow us to change the type of the collection.

+Also, this method apply the lambda expression to each element of the collection and put it into the result collection.

+## SelectMany
+This method project each element of a collection to IEnumerable(T) and flattens the resulting into one result collection.

+Executes nested foreach loops.
+It's most to use to Flatten the nested collections.

+the overloaded version of the SelectMany method, which gives us access to both the currently processed element of the "outer"* collection (number1) and to the currently processed element of the "inner"* collection (number2).
+In our case, both inner and outer collections are the same.

+*the "inner" and "outer" collections refer to the collections processed by the inner and the outer loops of the nested foreach loop which is used by the SelectMany method.